Abdul-Kaium5/arch-btrfs-install/README.md

     Restart Dolphin:

     Close any open instances of Dolphin and restart it to apply the changes.
-You can either log out and log back in or restart your system, or simply kill the Dolphin process and reopen it.
+You can either log out and log back in or restart your system, or simply kill the Dolphin process and reopen it

-How to Use:

-    Navigate to a directory in Dolphin:

-    Right-click on any folder or empty space within Dolphin.

-    Access the new context menu option:

-    You should see an option named "Open Dolphin as Administrator" (or similar, depending on the name you gave in the .desktop file).
-Clicking on this will open Dolphin with administrative privileges for the selected directory.

-This context menu option allows you to easily open Dolphin as an administrator for the selected folder or location, using the admin:/// protocol.

-Always be cautious when using administrative privileges and ensure you understand the implications of the actions you perform with elevated permissions to avoid unintended changes or damage to your system.
+Run Thunar as Root: In the terminal, enter the following command and press Enter:

+bash

+pkexec thunar

+This command will prompt you to enter your password.
+Upon successful authentication, Thunar will open with root privileges, allowing you to perform file management tasks that require administrative access.